 LASIK is short for laser in-situ keratomileusis; an eye surgeon performs this refractive surgery at LASIK Los Angeles to correct a patient’s vision problems, including farsightedness, nearsightedness, and astigmatism.
-Normally, the best LASIK surgeons in Los Angeles perform LASIK surgery by cutting across the cornea to raise the flap of tissue that helps to reshape it.
+Normally, surgeons perform LASIK surgery by cutting across the cornea to raise the flap of tissue and reshaping it.

 When the eye looks at an object, light enters the eye and passes through the cornea.
 The cornea contains the natural lens of the eye, which is responsible for refracting the light so that it hits the retina at the back of the eye properly.
 The retina is the part of the eye that focuses light and sends messages to the brain to help us understand what we are seeing.
 Nevertheless, when the light is refracted improperly, it doesn’t focus on the retina the right way, resulting in blurred vision.